 Barry Salzman

-He has an MFA in Photography, Video and Related Media from The School of Visual Arts in New York City, a Bachelor of Business Science degree from the University of Cape Town, and an MBA from Harvard Business School.
+Salzman holds an MFA in Photography, Video, and Related Media from the School of Visual Arts in New York City, a Bachelor of Business Science from the University of Cape Town, and an MBA from Harvard Business School.
+He currently divides his time between New York City and Cape Town.

 Photography & Works